molovol/MoloVol/index.md

 > Maglic, J.B. & Lavendomme, R. (2022).
 J. Appl.
 Cryst.
 55, 1033-1044.\
 > DOI: [10.1107/S1600576722004988](https://doi.org/10.1107/S1600576722004988)

+#### Renderer Update Out Now!

+Our new [version 1.2.0](download) now comes with a built-in renderer, so you can visually inspect your volumes and surfaces directly after the calculation.

 <div class="card-container">
   <div class="card">
     <a href="news">